Rectal Cancer

 • Certain factors affect prognosis (chance of recovery) and treatment options.

-Rectal cancer is a disease in which malignant (cancer) cells form in the tissues of the rectum.
+Rectal cancer is a type of cancer that forms in the tissues of the rectum.

 EnlargeGastrointestinal (digestive) system anatomy; drawing shows the esophagus, liver, stomach, colon, small intestine, rectum, and anus.